philippinespire/pire_cssl_data_processing/hypoatherina_temminckii/README.md

 # Hte cssl processing

-## 1. rename files
+## 1. Download data.

-# All samples not present, all Albatross, evidence that not all samples are present, are not present in the TAMUCC grid, initial download possibly interrupted.
+## All data not present, only Albatross.
+Evidence that the initial download was interrupted. `Hta02067*1.fq.gz` was deleted.